 In my experience there are no ‘rules’ that will tell you an attack is imminent.
 The posturing seen with roosters about to fight another rooster do not necessarily apply to confrontations with humans.
 I’ve had roosters fly at me from a standing start with no prior warning and others that have walked right up to me and given me an open beak peck that has drawn blood.

 In tribes where there has been a senior rooster and adult male offspring, when the hens finished mothering the chicks, both male and female, it has been the junior rooster, rather than the father and senior rooster who has taken up the role of answering any distress calls from the chicks and often a ‘supervisory’ role, forming a sub flock.
 This sub tribe only fully integrated into the main tribe comprising the senior rooster and the adult hens when the pullets began to lay.

-In the two instances I’ve been able to observe, while before the senior rooster would chase the junior if any attempt to mate with hens was made by the junior rooster, once the new pullets and cockerels rejoined the main tribe, friction over mating between the senior rooster and the rooster who escorted the sub tribe became noticeably less.
+In the instances I’ve been able to observe, while before the senior rooster would chase the junior if any attempt to mate with hens was made by the junior rooster, once the new pullets and cockerels rejoined the main tribe, friction over mating between the senior rooster and the rooster who escorted the sub tribe became noticeably less.